BrightSign Extension

 Free to try, license to own

-Download the extension package and install it on any BrightSign player.
-Without a license code, the extension is fully functional — it prepends a short audio notice to each utterance.
+Download the signed extension file and install it with nothing more than a MicroSD card — no software tools required.
+Without a license code, the extension is fully functional in demo mode: it prepends a short audio notice before each utterance.

 v1.0.0